quoid/userscripts/README.md

 **Do I need to use the extension's editor to create new userscripts or to edit existing?**

 > You can use your own editor to update and manage your files.
-As long as you are saving the files to the save location, and they are porperly formatted, they should be injected.
+As long as you are saving the files to the save location, and they are properly formatted, they should be injected.
 However, you **must open the extension page** beforehand.
-That means, if you create a new userscript and save it to the save location, before injection will occur properly, the extension page must be open (by clicking the extension button in Safari.
+That means, if you create a new userscript and save it to the save location, before injection will occur properly, the extension page must be open by clicking the extension button in Safari.

-**What are the the keyboard shortcuts?**
+**What are the keyboard shortcuts?**

 > While editing a file, clicking `Command + S` will save the file.
 While working the editor, clicking `Command + F` will bring up the search bar.